-Submissions will be reviewed by the conference technical committees and accepted papers will be published in IOP Conference Series: Materials Science and Engineering, which will be indexed by SCOPUS, Ei Compendex (CPX), Google Scholar, etc
+Submissions will be reviewed by the conference technical committees and accepted papers will be published in Proceedings, which will be indexed by SCOPUS, Ei Compendex (CPX), Google Scholar, etc

 For those who're NOT looking to publish their papers, it's acceptable to submit your abstracts to the conference just for oral presentation without publication of full papers, which will be sent to at least two techinical committees for a brief review, and it will take about 10 working days.

 In order for your paper to be included in the conference proceedings, Please do follow Template (.doc) when preparing your paper.